rajiv3672/Digital_Clock_Logisim/README.md

 This is my personal project.
 I made this just to please my mind, need less to say that nobody should make a clock like this in the real life for their project, this is a highly impractical model.

+You will need Logisim to run this circuit.

 I used negative edge triggerd T flip-flops to make MOD counters and then used these asynchronously with some gates to make a digital clock circuit.